 Surely everyone knows what information security is, right?
 Well, not always.
 We often find that people think information security is just about IT security or privacy.
+In fact, it’s important to understand how cyber security fits within data protection and the UK GDPR, and the security measures you can take to help support your organisation’s compliance efforts.
 As such, we thought we’d write a blog covering some of the basics and questions we often get asked about information security.

 For an overview of common data protection terms, read our data protection key terms.

 Information security involves the protection of information from unauthorised access, use, distribution, manipulation, loss, or deletion.
 It can be any kind of information, from the personal data of customers and employees to private corporate information such as trade secrets and strategic plans.

 It applies to information and information systems (which are the IT systems used to store and process data) but the information doesn’t have to be on an IT system.
 It is about protecting information in all formats including information on paper and information known to people that they could disclose verbally.